List of Hustle characters: Ashley Morgan

 Ashley Morgan, (played by Robert Glenister) known simply as Ash to his own crew, and "Three Socks" Morgan to the wider grifting circle, is a seasoned grifter, and the team's "fixer".
 He got the nickname while serving an 18-month prison sentence when a short-con known as 'The Flop' he pulled on an insurance broker went wrong.
 While in prison, he would 'go into the shower with 3 socks', suggesting he is a well endowed man.
 Ash is prone to talk about the working man and people making an honest living.

 As a "fixer", it is Ash's role to ensure to get anything the team needs to carry out a con.
 He possesses considerable technical expertise and can hack into CCTV, security systems, phone lines and computer servers.
 He is also tasked with building websites to convince marks of the legitimacy of any fake business and will fabricate any props and small electronic gadgets, such as bugs and phone taps.
 His failures are few and cause his friends some surprises when they occur.
 He also has many contacts for more general items, from fake IDs and forged items to cars and hotel rooms.
-In Series 4, the gang needed £30,000 worth of roubles in order to con a caviar shop owner.
+In Series 4, the gang needed £30,000 worth of roubles to con a caviar shop owner.
 The mark was having trouble getting that amount anywhere, whereas Ash felt insulted that Danny even asked if he could locate them at short notice.

 As well as being the fixer, Ash is an excellent grifter in general, able to play the part of various characters easily.
 Despite being mild-mannered, he also acts as the team's "heavy", intimidating others with considerable menace.
 It has been hinted in several episodes that Ash was "tasty" (slang for a good fighter) in his younger days, and often the threat of him becoming violent is enough to defuse situations where the team need protection.